 Juan Agudelo doesn’t lack for confidence.
 Or style.
 Or potential.
 Whether because of his outrageous hairdos or his audacious play on the field, the Chivas USA forward isn’t shy about calling attention to himself.
 That said, the Manizales, Colombia-born product is far from a finished product.
 He needs to focus on refining his game and being more consistent if his production is ever going to match his outlandish talent.
-That said, time is on his side; Agudelo turned 20 in late Novermber of 2012.
+That said, time is on his side; Agudelo turned 21 in late Novermber 2013.

 Soccerwise, Agudelo grew up quickly.
 He made two appearances at the 2009 U-17 World Cup in Nigeria.
 "Nerves only come from poor preparation.
 I’m prepared.
 I wasn’t nervous," he told The New York Times in 2010.
 That year, Agudelo scored against Brazil in a U-20 match, and also earned his first cap for the senior team, netting a goal against South Africa in his debut.
 (Agudelo is the youngest person to score for the full national team.)
 He is not awed by talented competition, either: He netted a confident goal against Argentina in March 2011 and became the fourth-youngest man in MLS to start a playoff game before the year was out.

 But the rocket-ship trajectory hit some rough air, as Agudelo found himself buried on the Red Bulls bench behind Kenny Cooper and Thierry Henry.
 True, Agudelo was learning from quality veterans, but he was not seeing the playing time he needed to compete for a spot with the American team.
 In May 2012, Agudelo finally grew tired of the restrictive Red Bulls situation and asked for a trade.
 He landed with Chivas USA.
 And then he was traded to New England.
 And now he is a Stoke City player who will be on loan with Dutch side FC Utrecht for the end of the 2013-14 season after the Potters tried and failed to get him a work permit.

 Klinsmann on Agudelo: